The Trading Post

 This isn’t an argument against growth.

-It’s an argument for careful translation and for leaders taking responsibility for how meaning changes when something moves from one context to another.
+It’s an invitation to pause and consider the careful translation of the cultural nuances.
+An invitation for leaders to take responsibility for how meaning changes when something moves from one context to another.
 And careful doesn’t mean slow, it means considered.
-In my conversation with Joshua Lassman, founder of Untold Japan, one truth kept resurfacing: intimacy is what allows context to transfer.
+In my conversation with Joshua Lassman, founder of Untold Japan, one truth kept resurfacing: intimacy of Untold Japan’s experiences is what allows the Japanese experience and context to be truly memorable and meaningful.

 “I’ll take someone to see an artisan and it’s meant to be an hour and a half.
 And then we end up staying four hours because they’re talking, they’re curious, they’re really there.”